 I want to explain what I mean when I say “well homogenized” when discussing spore syringes (and many other microscopic items) and why you shouldn’t worry when you see a “clear” syringe!

 Spores are microscopic- a single spore is around 10 microns, the average human hair is around 70 microns thick so you can appreciate just how small they are!
-When spores are stirred in the distilled water solution via magnetic stir bar/plate (see my imgur videos and this one in particular) they get pulled into solution and will separate into smaller and smaller clumps, sometimes becoming so small they are nearly invisible.
+When spores are stirred in the distilled water solution via magnetic stir bar/plate (I keep a video of all spore syringe batches, I am happy to offer videos to those who want to see just ask me, there are a few representative videos below, see this link for my current exotic spore syringe batches) they get pulled into solution and will separate into smaller and smaller clumps, sometimes becoming so small they are nearly invisible.

 Note- Do NOT overcompensate volume because they appear “clear”- you run the risk of ruining your slide prep with too much water and wasting solution.